productpeople/gatsby-starter-deck/src/slides/01-intro.md

-## Good companies manage Engineering.
-## Great companies manage Product.
+# Good companies manage Engineering.
+Great companies manage Product.

 Lolcat Ventures is a Product Management boutique consulting firm.
-We upgrade teams and deliver great products through coaching, working hand-on or as a sparring partner for CTOs and CPOs.
+We upgrade teams to deliver great products through coaching, working hand-on and acting as sparring partner for for the leadership team.

 ---

 > A great product manager has the brain of an engineer, the heart of a
 > designer, and the speech of a diplomat.
 > <cite>Deep Nishar</cite>